Gamethread: Guardians at White Sox

 : @FDSportsbook

-The first pitch is scheduled to take place at 7:10 p.m.
+The first pitch will happen at 7:10 p.m.
 Central.
 NBC Sports Chicago will televise the game, and WMVP 1000 AM will have the radio coverage.

 Loading comments...